samanthajyee/samdyl-projects/README.md

 | **⚾ Baseball App** | A platform for youth players to book time with college athletes in the offseason.
 Simple, profitable, and personal. | [samdyl-baseball](https://github.com/samanthajyee/samdyl-baseball) |
 | **🧩 Puzzle App** | Experimental puzzle game that gamifies and monetizes attention.
 Still in R&D. | [samdyl-brainbarr](https://github.com/samanthajyee/samdyl-brainbarr) |

-> As of May 2025, our top priorities are building the BASEBALL MVP and running the ALGO's Round 2 training loop.
+> As of May 2025, our top priorities are building the BASEBALL MVP and running the ALGO’s Round 2 training loop.

 ---